ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

      }
    }
 ~~~~~~~~~~~
-{: #fig-example-AS-to-C-x509-ref title="Access Token Response Example for Certificate Mode with an X.509 Certificate as Authentication Credential of RS, Transported by Value within \"rs_cnf\""}
+{: #fig-example-AS-to-C-x509-ref title="Access Token Response Example for Certificate Mode with an X.509 Certificate as Authentication Credential of the RS, Transported by Value within \"rs_cnf\""}

 # Security Considerations # {#sec-security-considerations}

 The security considerations from {{RFC9200}} and {{RFC9202}} apply to this document as well.

-When using the CWT Confirmation Method 'ckt' for identifying by reference a COSE_Key object as a raw public key, the security considerations from {{RFC9679}} apply.
+When using the CWT Confirmation Method 'ckt' for identifying by reference a COSE_Key object that is used for specifying a raw public key, the security considerations from {{RFC9679}} apply.

-When using public certificates as authentication credentials, the security considerations from {{Section C.2 of RFC8446}} apply.
+When using public key certificates as authentication credentials, the security considerations from {{Section C.2 of RFC8446}} apply.

 When using X.509 certificates as authentication credentials, the security considerations from {{RFC5280}}, {{RFC6818}}, {{RFC9598}}, {{RFC9549}}, {{RFC9608}}, and {{RFC9618}} apply.